 All students should be familiar with American authors and illustrators of the present and those who established their reputations after the 1960s, as well as important writers from around the world, both historical and contemporary.
 Beginning in the last half of the 20th century, the publishing industry in the United States devoted increasing resources to children’s and young adult literature created by writers and illustrators from a variety of backgrounds.
 Many newer anthologies and textbooks offer excellent selections of contemporary and world literature.

 As they choose works for class reading or suggest books for independent reading, teachers should ensure that their students are both engaged and appropriately challenged by their selections.
-The following lists of suggested authors and illustrators are organized by grade clusters (pre-k–2, 3–4, 5–8, and 9–12), but these divisions are far from rigid, particularly for the elementary and middle grades.
+The following lists of suggested authors and illustrators are organized by grade clusters (pre-K–2, 3–4, 5–8, and 9–12), but these divisions are far from rigid, particularly for the elementary and middle grades.
 Many contemporary authors write stories, poetry, and nonfiction for very young children, for students in the middle grades, and for adults as well.
 As children become independent readers, they often are eager and ready to read authors that may be listed at a higher level.

 The lists below are provided as a starting point; they are necessarily incomplete because excellent new writers appear every year.
 As all English teachers know, some authors have written many works, not all of which are of equally high quality.
 We expect teachers to use their literary judgment in selecting any particular work.
 It is hoped that teachers will find here many authors with whose works they are already familiar, and will be introduced to yet others.